Free Investor Guide

 The length of time to evict a tenant will depend on state laws.
 Some states give tenants as little as three days to vacate the property once an eviction notice is received.
 However, other states protect tenant rights by allowing up to 60 days to vacate the premises after the eviction notice is received.

 In addition to any legal fees, an eviction can often result in additional maintenance, marketing, and tenant application costs.
-After all, once you have successfully evicted a tenant, you will have to ensure that the property is back in top shape before you can lease it to a qualified applicant.
+After all, once you have successfully evicted a tenant, you will have to ensure that the property is returned to top shape before you can lease it to another tenant.

 Tip #6: 3 Landlord Roles and Responsibilities

-If you choose to use a property management company, it is important that you carefully complete the following roles and responsibilities each month.
+If you choose to use a real estate property management company, carefully complete the following tasks and responsibilities each month.
 Perhaps the most important property management tip for landlords is understanding what you’re getting into before you commit to handling all the responsibilities yourself.

 1 – Review

-As mentioned in Tip #2, it is very important that ever month you spend at least 15 minutes per property reviewing their report.
-This report will give you the insights you need to know if a) the property is performing as expected, b) if you are maximizing your ROI for the property, and c) if the property management company is meeting or exceeding expectations.
+As mentioned in Tip #2, spend at least 15 minutes per property reviewing reports.
+This report will provide insights to know if a) the property is performing as expected, b) you are maximizing your ROI for the property, and c) the property management company is meeting or exceeding your expectations.

 2 – Respond

 You are putting yourself, and your property management company, at a disadvantage if you fail to read and respond to their emails in a timely manner.
-Remember, effortless communications are key to a successful business relationship.
+Remember, effortless communication is key to a successful business relationship.

 3 – Be Reasonable

-Like any business relationship, if you want it to be successful, then you need to be reasonable.
-If something isn’t working out, then you need to clearly communicate about the issue with the property management company.
+Like any business relationship, if you want it to be successful, you need to be reasonable.
+If something isn’t working out, then you need to clearly communicate with the property management company about the issue.
 Based on their response, you should give them the time needed to correct the error.
 If, however, the issue worsens or they are unresponsive in their efforts to correct the error, then you should be open and honest in your desire to work with either a new property manager or an entirely different company.

-Finding the right property manager is vital to owning a successful rental investment.
-Through the following five steps, you can more easily determine if a property manager is the right fit.
+Finding the right property manager is vital to owning a successful real estate investment.
+The following steps will help determine if a property manager is the right fit for you.

 1 – Check references